Semrush helps you:

 If you want to create an image sitemap manually, then it’s best to follow Google’s instructions.

-If you don’t want to do it manually, then you can use a tool like my sitemap generator.
+If you don’t want to do it manually, then you can use a tool like XML-Sitemaps.
 This is a free online tool that can generate an image sitemap for you.
 However, if your images are hosted on CDNs, subdomains, or external servers, you’ll need to get a paid plan so that you can enable them.

 To get started, head over to my sitemap generator, type in your domain, and click “Start”.

 Depending on how big your site is, it could take a while to generate.
-Once it’s done, click the “Download” button.
+Once it’s done, it should look like this:

 Then, upload the file to the root folder of your domain.
 The root folder of your domain is the main directory where your site’s folders and files are stored on the server.
 Where it’s located depends on your web hosting environment.
 If you’re unsure where to locate it, then it’s probably best to contact your web hosting provider.